jebucaro/website-jonathanbucaro/content/blog/2025/personal-impressions-about-gpt-5/index.md

 </requirements>
 ```

-<span id="include-analysis-phases"></span>
+This eliminates back-and-forth clarification and gets you comprehensive results on the first try.

-#### Include analysis phases
+### 2. 🔍 Include analysis phases

-Asking the AI to analyze before recommending often leads to more thoughtful responses.
+Asking GPT-5 to analyze before recommending leads to more thoughtful responses.
 It's like having someone understand the problem thoroughly before jumping to solutions.

-Consider adding steps like:
+**Consider adding steps like:**

 ```text
 Before providing recommendations: